-India's GDP To Grow By 7.3 Pc In 2023-24: Govt Estimates
+India's GDP to grow by 7.3 pc in 2023-24: Govt estimates

 Similarly, public administration, defence and other services growth is estimated to grow by 7.7 per cent this fiscal against 7.2 per cent in FY23.

 The growth in gross value added (GVA) at basic prices is pegged at 6.9 per cent this fiscal, down from 7 per cent in 2022-23.
-(Agencies)
+(PTI)